-- because some abstract transfer function (see Sect.
-6.2) was too coarse, in which case it must be rewritten closer to the best abstraction of the concrete transfer function [7] (see Sect.
-7.3),
+- because some abstract transfer function (Sect.
+5.4) was too coarse, in which case it must be rewritten closer to the best abstraction of the concrete transfer function [9], (Sect.
+6.3);

-- or because a widening (see Sect.
-6.3) was too coarse, in which case the iteration strategy must be refined (see Sect.
-8.1);
+- or because a widening (Sect.
+5.5) was too coarse, in which case the iteration strategy must be refined (Sect.
+7.1);

 • Some local invariants are necessary in the correctness proof but are not expressible in the current version of the abstract domain.
-To express these local invariants, a new abstract domain has to be designed by specialists and incorporated in the analyzer as an approximation of the reduced product [7] of this new component with the other already existing domains (see Sect.
-8.2).
+To express these local invariants, a new abstract domain has to be designed by specialists and incorporated in the analyzer as an approximation of the reduced product [9] of this new component with the already existing domain (Sect.
+7.2).

 When this new refinement of the analyzer has been implemented, it is tested on typical examples and then on the full program to verify that some false alarms have been eliminated.
-In general the same cause of imprecision appears several times in the program; furthermore, one single cause of imprecision at some program point later often leads to many false alarms in the code reachable from that program point, so a single refinement typically eliminates a few dozen if not hundreds of false alarms.
+In general the same cause of imprecision appears several times in the program; furthermore, one single cause of imprecision at some program point often leads later to many false alarms in the code reachable from that program point, so a single refinement typically eliminates a few dozen if not hundreds of false alarms.